CLAMP: Contrastive Learning for 3D Multi-View Action-Conditioned Robotic Manipulation Pretraining: Results

 \subsection{Ablations}

 We ablate key design choices of \method in \autoref{tab:ablation_experiments}.
 Experiments are conducted in simulation on \texttt{Can Opener in Caddy}, \texttt{Pen in Container}, and \texttt{Mug on Plate}, and results are averaged over three training seeds.
 As shown in the first two rows, incorporating virtual wrist views substantially improves performance, especially on high-precision tasks such as \texttt{Pen in Container} and \texttt{Mug on Plate}.
-Moreover, the standard virtual five-view setup used in related work (e.g., \cite{qian20253d}) underperforms our virtual five-view configuration (overhead, front-left, back-right, wrist-left, and wrist-right).
+Moreover, the standard virtual five-view setup used in related work (e.g., \cite{qian20253d}) underperforms our virtual five-view configuration.

-In row three, we show that including a text encoder during pre-training yields better performance.
-We also observe anecdotally that the variant with the text encoder performs noticeably better than the variant without one in real-world experiments.
+In row three, we show that including a text encoder during pre-training yields slightly better performance in simulation, but we observe that the text encoder noticeably improves real-world performance.
+We hypothesize that this discrepancy stems from differences between the environments.
+In simulation, object shapes are consistent and noise-free, so the model relies less on textual information describing the objects.
+In contrast, objects captured by real-world cameras exhibit texture variations, lighting changes, and other forms of visual noise, making textual information more valuable.

 In the following, we ablate the image encoder.
 Replacing the ViT encoder with a point-cloud encoder (DP3) results in worse performance.
 Removing STRING positional encoding from ViT, which eliminates learned correlations between tokens from different image patches, also degrades performance.
 As shown in rows six and seven, it is preferable to pre-train the encoders and keep them frozen during fine-tuning.
 Finally, the last row shows that ACT with \method performs poorly; we hypothesize this is due to ACT’s limited ability to effectively learn from multimodal demonstrations.